trevordblack/Juliog/README.md

 ### Higher Dimensionality Wires (in progress, but not yet complete, do not use)

-TODO This section needs fleshing out
+* This section needs fleshing out
-TODO mention difference between Julia matrix syntax and verilog bus syntax
+* Mention difference between Julia matrix syntax and verilog bus syntax

-Just like any other higher-order programming language, Julia supports multidimentional arrays
+Just like any other higher-order programming language, Julia supports multidimentional arrays.

-Juliog extends this functionality for the creation of multi-dimensional wires
+Juliog extends this functionality for the creation of multi-dimensional wires.

-Multi-dimensional wires are commonly refered to as buses in Verilog parlance
+Multi-dimensional wires are commonly refered to as buses in Verilog parlance.

-Buses of indeterminate width are not allowed, but the wires within can still be indeterminate
+Buses of indeterminate width are not allowed, but the wires within can still be indeterminate.

 ```julia
 julia> bus_bit_wires   = Wire()[a][c:d]